'She was my hero': Inspirational Kiwi teen Eva McGauley loses battle with cancer

 "Her smile, her beauty inside and out will long be remembered.
 I think we'll look at the night sky and she'll be the brightest star."

-Green Party MP Chlöe Swarbrick said her heart sunk when she learned of McGauley's passing.
+Green Party MP Chlöe Swarbrick said her heart sank when she learned of McGauley's passing.

 "Eva was the kind of person who left people speechless with her passion for her work.
 Her generosity, wisdom and kindness, in fighting for what she believed in.
 She was an inspiration.